Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

-\begin{remark} It's worth noting that we could also define a theory with fermions by allowing $\Phi$ to be instead a sheaf of simplicial abelian super algebraic groups.
+\begin{remark} It's worth noting that we could also define a theory with fermions by allowing $\Phi$ to be instead a sheaf of supergroups.
 We won't need this generality for the examples of this paper. \end{remark}